SDEprojects/22SDE05-72HoursToLive-T6-Capstone/README.md

   - Character, Room, RoomMovement, Soldier, Werewolf, & WerewolfKing.
 - View classes include:
   - Art, GameMap, Music, Story, TextColor, & View.
-- Controller classes include:
+- GUI classes include:
-  - GameController, GameSettings, InputScanner, Response, & Text Parser.
+  - BackgroundPanel, Controller, EndingMenu, FullMoon, GamePlay, GUI, Map, PanelSetup, SettingsMenu, StartMenu, UpdatePanel
 - A Client Class that is used to start/restart the game.
-- A resource directory is also included for additional resources such as music, json files, & string contents.
+- A resource directory is also included for additional resources such as music, json files, & string contents, and images

 **Roadmap:**
 Future releases of the game would include:
-- The ability to pause and resume the game.
+- The ability to save and load the game
-- A graphic user interface (GUI) version of the game

 **Support:**
-For support in regards to this project,  reach out to a team member through henblair@amazon.com, tairobea@amazon.com, adsalami@amazon.com, ebenadda@amazon.com
+For support in regard to this project,  reach out to a team member through the following GitHub accounts: henblair, robtai29, adsalami, ebenadda, ruanek, sandesh2041, averagetec

 **Contributing:**

-The team is open to suggestions on how to improve the game.
-Reach out to a team member   through henblair@amazon.com, tairobea@amazon.com, adsalami@amazon.com, ebenadda@amazon.com
+We are open to suggestions on how to improve the game.
+Reach out to a team member through the following GitHub accounts: henblair, robtai29, adsalami, ebenadda, ruanek, sandesh2041, averagetec

 **Authors and acknowledgment:**

-This project was produced by the collaborative effort of Blair Hendrickson, Robert Tai, Adewale Salami, and Ebenezer Addae with supervision from Rennie Araucto and Technical advice from Tom Fulton.
+This project was produced by the collaborative effort of Blair Hendrickson, Robert Tai, Adewale Salami, and Ebenezer Addae, Kyle Ruane, Sam Maskey, and Jay Flowers.

 **Project Status:**
 This project was part of a Capstone Project for an SDE apprenticeship training.
 Due to time and requirement constrains, members were not able to implement some intended features and plan to do so in the future.

-**Additional Notes:**

-- When you are in the map you have to press enter to exit the map before putting in the next command
-- Windows users may not see text color:
-  - If desired, you may request a new JAR file for Windows users.
-Please email a contributor to make this request.

-- Typing music to turn on/off the sound does not work in the:
-  - Difficulty selection level
-  - Story line stage